annashipman/mac_setup/README.md

 1. Copy over required files from old computer: `Pictures`, `Movies`, `~/anna`, in progress stuff in `projects` and if relevant, `Desktop`.

+Note: if copying over a project with an existing VM, it won't run out of the box.
+You need to [update the `creator_uid`](https://github.com/hashicorp/vagrant/issues/8630#issuecomment-314219746).

 ## Optional

 1. Install Xcode - this can be done in the Brewfile but takes a long time so better to do manually via the AppStore when needed.